Acousto-optic reconstruction of exterior sound field based on concentric circle sampling with circular harmonic expansion: Introduction

-A challenge in the existing sound-field reconstruction methods is the so-called {\it exterior problem} where the sound source is located inside the reconstruction area.
-Fig.~\ref{fig:01} illustrates the two sound-field reconstruction problems.
-The {\it interior problem} reconstructs the sound field inside a closed space (represented by a dashed line) where a sound source is located outside the space, whereas the {\it exterior problem} reconstructs the sound field outside a closed space where a sound source is located inside the space.
-In physical acoustics, the interior and exterior problems are formulated using different equations~\cite{williams2000fourier}; therefore, the model-based approach cannot be applied to both problems.
 Since the existing reconstruction algorithms are optimized for the interior reconstruction problem~\cite{yatabe2017acousto, verburg2021acousto, ishikawa2021physical, Verburg2022}, they exhibit suboptimal performance for the exterior situation.
 Nevertheless, the reconstruction of the external sound field is a critical problem that includes essential applications such as directivity measurement of sound sources.
 Directivity measurements are essential for various purposes, such as optimizing the design of acoustic devices, evaluating the performance of sound systems, and assessing the impact of noise pollution.
 Moreover, solving exterior problems has an important effect on estimating the radiated sound field to an infinite region.
 This estimation is vital for applications where the sound propagates over long distances, such as outdoor environments, large industrial facilities, or open spaces.

 In this study, we present a novel exterior reconstruction method founded upon a concentric circle sampling scheme, utilizing circular harmonics as the expansion coefficients.
 To the best of our knowledge, this research represents the pioneering effort to facilitate the acousto-optic reconstruction of exterior sound fields, even in cases where the sound source is situated within the confines of the reconstruction area.